NVIDIA/aistore/docs/networking.md

 * IPv6 is supported cluster-wide via `net.use_ipv6`; switching between IPv4 and IPv6 requires a config change and restart.
 * IP family selection is resolved at runtime and applied consistently.
 * DNS hostnames and Kubernetes FQDNs are preferred over hardcoded IP literals, especially for IPv4/IPv6 transitions.
-* Operators should periodically back up [cluster-level metadata](https://github.com/NVIDIA/aistore/blob/main/cmd/xmeta/README.md), including BMD, Smap, and configuration.
+* Operators should back up BMD, Smap, and configuration as described in [Upgrades and metadata backup](/docs/configuration.md#upgrades-and-metadata-backup).